ICB: FTSE Russel Industry Classification Benchmark

 Jurisdictions | Global |

-The system provides the definition of 173 subsectors.
+Industry Classification Benchmark, otherwise known as ICB is a system that allows categorization and comparison of companies by their industry and sector.
+It is operated and managed by FTSE Russell, a wholly owned subsidiary of London Stock Exchange Group (LSEG).
+The system currently provides the definition of 173 subsectors.
 Companies (and securities in general) are then assigned to a subsector based on their source of revenue or the majority of it.
 The revenue source is determined by “audited accounts and directors' report”.

-The classification is hierarchical, in that each 8-digit subsector belongs to a 6-digit sector, each sector belongs to a 4-digit supersector, and each supersector belongs to an 2-digit industry.
+The classification is hierarchical, in that each 8-digit subsector belongs to a 6-digit sector, each sector belongs to a 4-digit supersector, and each supersector belongs to a 2-digit industry.
 (For example, 45101020 - Soft Drinks

 is a subsector of 451010 - Beverages